nerabits/Surge-Manual/scripting/common.md

 Parameters for `http-request` and `http-response`:

-* `pattern`: The regex pattern to match URL.
+* `pattern`: The regex pattern to match the URL.

 * `requires-body`: This allows the script to modify the request/response body.
 The default value is false.
 This behavior is expensive.
 Only enable when necessary.

 * `max-size`: The maximum allowed size for the request/response body.
-Default value is 131072 (128KB).
+The default value is 131072 (128KB).

-* `binary-mode`: Only available in iOS 15 and macOS.
+* `binary-body-mode`: Only available in iOS 15 and macOS.
 The raw binary body data will be passed to the script in Uint8Array instead of a string value.
 * `ability`: Some script APIs must be predeclared. {{book.BETA}}

 Scripting requires Surge to load the entire response body data to memory.
-A huge response body may cause Surge iOS crash since the iOS system limits the maximum amount of memory that the Network Extension can occupy.
+A huge response body may cause Surge iOS crash since the iOS system limits the maximum amount of memory the Network Extension can occupy.

 Please only enable scripting for necessary URLs.